glftpd/yatb/README.md

 - site_ip=1.2.3.4;

 ip of ftp server to connect to
+(can be list of ips seperated by ',')
+(in this case site_port must be list of the same size)

 --------------------------------------------------------

 - site_port=123;

 listen port of ftp server to connect to
+(can be list of ports seperated by ',')

 --------------------------------------------------------